-Supporting text developed explaining the basis for recommendations developed during the plan development is provided in Appendix D, covering organization structure and location, governance, staffing, support, and equipment, and funding and budget.
+Supporting text explaining the basis for recommendations for the plan development is provided in Appendix D, covering organization structure and location, governance, staffing, support, and equipment, and funding and budget.
 Some of the text has been revised for consistency with final recommendations.